helico32/helico32/README.md

 ## Currently working on
 - My portfolio
 - A weather app with a twist
-- A ecommerce website that's more than what it seems
+- An ecommerce website that's more than what it seems
 - Psychologically prepping for a Hackathlon